 All awards are applied to students’ accounts as they progress through their studies at a rate of one scholarship credit per three credits registered.
 However, no more than two scholarship credits will be issued during any one semester.

 Eligibility Criteria for Credit Bank Scholarships

 There are no income tests or other requirements of financial need.
 A special application form is not required.
-In order to be considered eligible to receive a Credit Bank Scholarship, a student must be newly admitted to a program at the Hudson Graduate Centers as a matriculated, degree-seeking student.
+In order to be considered eligible to receive a Credit Bank Scholarship, a student must be newly admitted to a program at LIU Hudson as a matriculated, degree-seeking student.
 Students are assessed automatically by the Admissions Office upon acceptance into the degree program, and then notified of the award.
 Awards are based on information included in the application at the time of admission only.

 Please note that only one University-funded scholarship can be issued per person, per program, except for the RAF Scholarship and the Textbook Award Scholarship for MBA and MPA.

 Recommend-A-Friend Scholarship Program (RAF)